 Abstract

 The most significant drawback of the experimental methods in the field of drug development and discovery is that they are costly and time-consuming.
-Researches have indicated that designing a new drug from the first stage to its delivery to the consumer market lasts between 10 and 15 years.
+Researches have indicated that designing a new drug from the first stage to its delivery to the consumer market lasts between 10 to 15 years.
 Moreover, this process costs between 0.8 to 1.5 billion dollars.
 Drug repurposing is seeking new indications as to the approved drugs plus, their main indications.
 Recently, some methods have been utilized regarding drug repurposing, and they were based on incorporating computational approaches.
 In this research, DRSE, a method for drug repurposing geared towards the integration of diverse and heterogeneous data sources is illustrated.
 DRSE is able to predict the drug-disease associations by a matrix factorization algorithm using the side-effect features of drugs.
-Experimental results confirmed that the proposed method for integration of multiple data sources considering drug side effects similarities is able to raise the accuracy of drug repurposing task, the AUC and AUPR criteria have also improved this by 1.13 and 14.23% respectively, compared to the state-of-the-art methods.
+Having assessed 763 different kinds of drugs and 681 disease, confirmed that the proposed method for integration of multiple data sources considering drug side effects similarities and other similarities is able to raise the accuracy of drug repurposing task, the AUC and AUPR criteria have also improved this by 1.13% and 14.23% respectively, compared to the state-of-the-art methods.

 Keywords: Drug repurposing, Link prediction, Matrix factorization, Drug side-effect